New attacks against unfinished installations of WordPress intend to present attackers admin get entry to and the possibility of running PHP code.

 The Dangers of PHP Code Execution

 If news of the PHP code hazard is not horrific sufficient, a Wordfence document warned that the quantity of each day complicated attacks against WordPress rose to 7.2 million in June 2017, up 32 percent from May.
-The wide variety of daily brute-pressure attacks elevated by 36 percentage month to month, with a height stage at more than forty-one million.
+The variety of daily brute-pressure attacks elevated by 36 percent monthly, with a height stage of more than forty-one million.

 Responding Effectively

 Security specialists recommended that incomplete WordPress installations remain a risk.
 One easy mitigation step is to finish the configuration at some point in the installation technique.
 In his weblog for Wordfence, Maunder cautioned that website admins should scan their hosting debts for incomplete installations.
-Monitoring and auditing can also provide an additional degree of protection, he stated.
+He stated that monitoring and auditing can also provide additional protection.

 “You’ve been hacked!”
 Imagine how you will feel when you visit your blog only to find all your previous work has gone and some clown has taken over your site.

-An average of at least 100,000 sites are hacked every day since January 2011; those are the ones that were reported, most go unreported.
-17 WordPress vulnerabilities appeared in just the first 3 months of 2011, and many thousands of plugins are not continuously monitored nor fixed.
+An average of at least 100,000 sites have been hacked every day since January 2011; those are the ones that were reported, and most go unreported.
+17 WordPress vulnerabilities appeared in just the first three months of 2011, and many thousands of plugins are not continuously monitored or fixed.

 For all its fabulous strengths, there is an equally strong downside to WordPress.
-Unfortunately, the fact that it is so popular is exactly why it attracts so many hackers and internet evil-doers who seek out WordPress sites for play and prey.
-And they don’t even scan for vulnerabilities personally; they use automated “bots” that work non-stop looking for holes.
-Once they find a hole, they can use that entrance point on many thousands of other sites, and yours could be next.
+Unfortunately, it is so popular that it attracts so many hackers and internet evil-doers who seek out WordPress sites for play and prey.
+And they don’t even scan for vulnerabilities personally; they use automated “bots” that work non-stop, looking for holes.
+Once they find a spot, they can use that entrance point on thousands of other sites, and yours could be next.

-It happened to me several times in a row, and I suddenly lost dozens of sites on the same server.
-The loss of sites and subsequent loss of time spurred me to investigate my whole WordPress security approach, which I want to pass on to you.
+It happened several times, and I suddenly lost dozens of sites on the same server.
+The loss of places and subsequent time spurred me to investigate my WordPress security approach, which I want to pass on to you.

 Always have a recent backup so you can quickly replace a hacked site.
 Ensure you have the latest versions of WordPress and all your plugins because they contain the latest fixes for known holes that the bots are looking for.

 Delete those unused themes and plugins you are hoarding.
 Old and inactive themes are a serious security risk.
-Either use FTP or your WP admin dashboard and remove them from the wp-content/themes/ directory; reinstall when you need them.
+Use FTP or your WP admin dashboard to remove them from the wp-content/themes/ directory; reinstall them when you need them.

-Delete the automated “admin” user and set up a harder name to crack.
+Delete the automated “admin” user and create a harder name to crack.
 Use scrambled passwords that are genuinely random using all kinds of characters from your keyboard.
-When you set up that new user, give them a nickname that will show to the public – make it different from the username, so it is harder to find.
+When you set up that new user, give them a nickname that will show to the public – make it different from the username so it is harder to find.

-There are many excellent security plugins available, but if you install too many plugins, your site will load more slowly, and that will damage your search engine rankings.
+Many excellent security plugins are available, but if you install too many plugins, your site will load more slowly, damaging your search engine rankings.
 I’m just going to give you tips that you will have to do yourself using FTP.
-If that sounds too hard for your current skill level, then use plugins such as WP-secure, Login Lockdown, Akismet, Chap Secure Login, WP Security Scan, which will do many of these things for you.
+If that sounds too hard for your current skill level, use plugins such as WP-secure, Login Lockdown, Akismet, Chap Secure Login, and and WP Security Scan, which will do many things for you.

 Create an empty index.html and an empty index.php, then upload them into your plugin directory to hide your plugins folder so no one can see what plugins they can exploit there.
 Upload the same file into your themes folder to hide them too.
 Set file permissions to 644 on your wp-admin/index.php and 600 on wp-config.php, so they cannot execute.